 Include keywords from the job description

-Adding keywords from the job description is vital if you want to stand out.
+Adding keywords to the job description is vital if you want to stand out.
 First, consider looking at the job description.
-Do you see a few keywords that pop up several times throughout?
+Do you see a few keywords that pop up several times?
 Then some words are critical to the recruiter and the employer, so adding them to the summary will make a big difference.

-After you identify a few of these keywords, look at your skills and experience and see how you can align them to those keywords.
-Then, with a few of those ready to go, you can write a resume summary that will stick out and may even get you noticed faster.
+After you identify a few of these keywords, look at your skills and experience and see how you can align them with those keywords.
+Then, with a few of those ready to go, you can write a summary that will stick out and may even get you noticed faster.

 Resume Summary Templates